quiltdata/quilt/README.md

 Chat with us on  [quiltdata.com](https://quiltdata.com/).

 # Command summary
-You can use Quilt on the command line or directly Python.
+You can use Quilt on the command line or directly in Python.
 Both interfaces have the same singature.
 So `$ quilt install foo/bar build.yml` is equivalent to `quilt.install("foo/bar", "build.yml")`.

 * `quilt -h` for a list of commands